SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 - age higher than 55

 workup
-- we need glucose lab before we give thrombolytics.
+- we need <mark style="background: #FFF3A3A6;">glucose lab before we give thrombolytics. </mark>
 - - **getting a non-contrasted CT head scan bc it's faster.**
 	- **hyperdense sign = unilteral hyperdensity of some proximal vessel which can be seen.... when a thrombosis is present within the lumen... basically this shit is still white even tho we didn't give any contrast**
-	- spot sign - some contrast leaking out, a hemorrhage when seen .... the contrast goes thru vessels and then leaks out in these - huge in hemorrhages, where there's focal extravasation of this inside the hematoma . increases risk of having the hematoma worsen.  = this iis intracranial hemorrhage - angiogram look at it
+	- s<mark style="background: #FFF3A3A6;">pot sign - some contrast leaking out, a hemorrhage </mark>when seen .... the contrast goes thru vessels and then leaks out in these - huge in hemorrhages, where there's focal extravasation of this inside the hematoma . increases risk of having the hematoma worsen.  = this iis intracranial hemorrhage - angiogram look at it
 - AFter acute phase -<mark style="background: #FFF3A3A6;"> MRI brain img eventually post-thrombolytic administration </mark> and some lab and cardiac testing
 TOAST criteria -
-- large vessel atherosclerosis - blockages happen in large vessels due to atherosclerosis most common, dissections, giant cell arteritis
+- large vessel atherosclerosis - blockages happen in large vessels due to <mark style="background: #FFF3A3A6;">atherosclerosis</mark> most common, dissections, giant cell arteritis
 - small vessel occlusions - most typcally are **lacunar infarcs deep in the brain**
-	- subcortical - putamen, caudate, thalamus, etc caused by lipohyalinosis -  due to medial hypertrophy + lipid admixed with fibrinoid material most often from long htn
+	- <mark style="background: #FFF3A3A6;">subcortical</mark> - <mark style="background: #FFF3A3A6;">putamen</mark>, caudate, thalamus, etc caused by lipohyalinosis -  due to medial hypertrophy + lipid admixed with fibrinoid material most often from long htn
 	- microatheroma blockage

 treat -
 - penumbra - tissue at risk if nothings' done. , area at risk of dying = gray areas. and blue ones = infarc core, dead dtissue we can't do anything about
 - we need to do Ct to find it
-acute treatment - thrombolytics within 4.5 hours
+acute treatment -<mark style="background: #FFF3A3A6;"> thrombolytics within 4.5 hours </mark>
 - we need glucose, tPAs
 - alteplase-> tenecteplase transition happens , no big difference
-- wont give if it's hemorrhagic in nature mechanical thrombectomy - last known normal within 24 hours...
+- wont give if it's hemorrhagic in nature
+<mark style="background: #FFF3A3A6;">mechanical thrombectomy - last known normal within 24 hours... </mark>
-- this is for big clot regardless.
+- this is for **big** clot regardless.

 ---